Inmates Find Peace through Symphony Music

 “I like to be drawn into the music and I let it take me where it wants to go,” said Bill Joice, a 62-year-old inmate who is serving 31 years for murder charges.
 “It’s not someplace here, it’s somewhere in the music.”

-The Seattle Symphony began playing the Monroe Correctional Complex (MCC) north of Seattle, about five years ago.
+The Seattle Symphony began playing at the MCC north of Seattle, about five years ago.
 The first performance was by a string duet, followed by an interactive question-and-answer workshop with musicians and inmates.
 It was so well-received, the symphony decided to hold more performances at the prison.

 The concert was part of the symphony’s Community Connections project, which brings music to underserved members of society by allowing its musicians to perform for social service groups and non-profit organizations.